Coolhatena/Coolhatena/README.md

 - I love the Cyberpunk genre, from videogames, to movies, books and everything with neon lights and some cool technobabble on it.

 ## Learning path
-- I am currently studying Computer Systems Engineering at Ensenada Technological Institute
+- I studied Computer Systems Engineering at Ensenada Technological Institute
 - I learn different languages & tecnologies in my free time to keep me up with the latest tech skills

 ## Work